Dam-0/Rando-raylib/README.md

-# Rando-raylib
+# README

-i want to try raylib, thats it
+This is just some dumbthing I want to try out.
+Most if not all my stuff will be based of the examples.

+i am not a programmer by any chance.